LogoLogo

 Content type

-Use this variable only if your team utilizes our Advanced Queries tool and would benefit from audience engagement reports in Chartbeat segmented by your custom content-type values, such as 'gallery page', 'standalone video page', 'article page', etc. Note that this variable only accepts one value — it does not parse on commas like our section and author variables.
+Use this variable only if your team utilizes Advanced Queries or Data Lab and would benefit from audience engagement reports in Chartbeat segmented by your custom content-type values, such as 'gallery page', 'standalone video page', 'article page', etc. Note that this variable only accepts one value — it does not parse on commas like our section and author variables.

 Field Name